-The outbreak of the coronavirus led to a surge in interest in how to disinfect masks, as well as Google searches for “wash N95 mask” and “clean N95 mask.”
+Covid-19 has led to a new surge in interest of how to clean and disinfect masks.
+Google searches for “wash N95 mask” and “wash KN95 mask” have sky-rocketed.

-Yet answers to this question are in short supply.
+Yet data-backed answers seem to be in short supply.
 The standard guidelines say to throw masks out and use new ones.
+I.e. – don’t wash your mask.

-The simplest solution is to wash masks with soap and water.
-Yet test data shows washing masks reduces their filtration effectiveness.
+The simplest suggestion we’ve seen is to wash masks with soap and water.
+However test data shows washing N95/KN95 masks with water reduces their filtration effectiveness.

-Maybe alcohol disinfection is better because it doesn’t require rubbing the mask?
-Unfortunately, tests found that dipping in rubbing alcohol reduced particle capture by 37%.
+Maybe alcohol disinfection is better than washing with water, because it doesn’t require rubbing the mask?
+Unfortunately, tests found that dipping N95 masks in rubbing alcohol reduced particle capture by 37%.

-Thus, we’re in need of a data-backed way to disinfect masks without harming performance.
+If washing with water and alcohol doesn’t work, then we’re in need of a more effective way to clean a mask, without harming performance.

 In times of panic, we often want to take action, yet one of the simplest ways to disinfect masks is to do nothing!
 Simply allowing masks to dry will kill viruses.

 But the critical question healthcare workers need to know is how long we need to dry masks before they’re safe.
-In other words, how long do viruses remain viable?
 The question of viability is particularly important, because many studies measure whether viruses are “detectable.”

 Viruses can remain detectable for scarily long periods of time, which has lead to incredible-sounding headlines about how long viruses last.
 But “detectable” is very different from “viable.”
 Viable is more important for mask users because “viable” means it’s still able to infect someone.